mnylc/cit-toolkit/pages/community.md

 **Preserving Your Digital Memories Brochure**

-This [brochure]({{ "/assets/docs/15 - CS Section 4_Preserving Your Digital Memories Brochure.pdf" | prepend: site.baseurl }}) is given to participants at Queens Library community scanning events.
+This [brochure]({{ "/assets/docs/15 - CS Section 4_Preserving Your Digital Memories Brochure.pdf" | prepend: site.baseurl }}) is given to participants at Queens Public Library community scanning events.
 The pamphlet discusses why digital files require special care, provides a step-by-step guide to maintaining your personal digital archive, and provides tips for digitizing your own photographs or documents.

 **What's On My Thumb Drive?
 Handout**